 Mount LeConte — If you’re looking for a challenge and have a day to spend on the trails, try a hike up Mount LeConte.
 It’s the 3rd-highest peak in the national park and is a challenging climb all the way up.
 But on a clear spring day, the views from the top are worth it!

 Porters Creek Trail — For history, wildflowers, and waterfalls, try this moderate hike that’s 4 miles roundtrip.
 Along with views all along Porters Creek, you’ll see yellow trillium, the John Messer farm site, baneberry, foam flower, dwarf ginseng, wild geranium, toothwort, and more.

 Spring Events in Pigeon Forge

 There’s always something happening in Pigeon Forge, from holiday celebrations to food and music festivals.
-So if you’re planning a spring Pigeon Forge vacation, be sure to check out the spring events before you go.
+So if you’re planning a spring Pigeon Forge or Gatlinburg vacation, be sure to check out the spring events (a few of our favs are below) before you go.
 You can celebrate your love of art, let the kids meet their favorite holiday characters, enjoy unique cultures during events at Dollywood, or learn more about the Smokies’ natural surroundings in the national park.